 Where are the nametags?
 Throughout the weekend’s activities, this question overwhelmed me.
 We had gathered to celebrate our fortieth high school reunion, having proudly graduated from James B. Dudley High School in Greensboro, North Carolina, in 1969.
 Yet I barely recognized many of my former high school classmates.
 Those willing and able to be a part of the festivities were looking good, of course.
 Most of us had put on a few pounds, showed gray, thinning, or no hair, and moved less vigorously now, notably on the dance floor.
 If I squinted hard, the shock of recognition sometimes emerged.
 More often than not, though, I was quizzical, asking myself and anyone who would listen, “Whose idea was it to ignore nametags?”

 One thing remained clear: we all were still solidly black.
 In 1969, Dudley remained an all-black institution.
 School desegregation came several years later.
-For those of us fortunate enough to attend the reunion in 2009, the anniversary brought back a flood of memories and sparked innumerable conversations about the courses . . .
+For those of us fortunate enough to attend the reunion in 2009, the anniversary brought back a flood of memories and sparked innumerable conversations about the courses and meanings of our lives.
+One fact was inescapable and palpable: blackness and its recent history have profoundly shaped who we have become and how we see the world.

 - 1 The recording of “Precious Memories” is available on Aretha Franklin, Amazing Grace (Atlantic Records, 1972).